Starflight-The-Lost-Colony/tlc-remaster/README.md

-# Starflight: The Lost Colony
+# Starflight: The Lost Colony (Remastered Edition)

 Development started in 2006 between Jon Harbour and Dave Calkins and quickly grew from there (see credits).
 During the next few years there were only a few of us working on it and Steve Wirsz came on to do encounters and dialogue.
 During 2009-2010, we released the first complete beta and then the first official release.
 A bug fix release was done in 2012 but gameplay was always unpolished.
 All the while, Steve was keeping the torch lit on his starflt.com web site.